p2ppsr/generic-certifier-backend/README.md

 Below are steps for **running locally** using **Docker Compose**: this will spin up:
 1. A MySQL container
-2. The “utxo-management-server” container with Node.js
+2. The “generic-certifier” container with Node.js

 ### Requirements